-Having one of these does not guarantee that you will have arthritis, but your chances go up significantly due to the nature of the disease.
+Having one of these diseases doesn’t guarantee that you will get arthritis, but your chances will go up significantly.

 Back Arthritis Symptoms

-If you have back arthritis, you may experience a range of symptoms.
-These symptoms can make everyday tasks, such as getting dressed or walking to get the mail, very difficult.
+If you have back arthritis, you may experience a range of symptoms that make everyday tasks very difficult.

-In most cases, back arthritis affects the lower back, referred to as the lumbar region.
+In most cases, back arthritis affects the lower back, or lumbar, region.

 - Back pain

 - Loss of range of motion

 - Swelling around the affected vertebrae

 - Nerve pain or numbness